 Several others also forwarded me pictures of the cloth badge of the Regulars

 And in respect of the conservation of the river, John adds:

 I don’t live in the Carlisle area and haven’t followed the recent status of the Letort carefully, but I know that both the city and the Central PA Conservatory have done a lot of rehab work on the river.

 And Eric Richard added:

 A letter written by Charlie Fox at the group’s inception was titled Super Trout in reference to the Loch Leven strain of Brown Trout.
 The Loch Leven was the mover.
 Defined by it’s movement and recognized by these anglers for their value they met to propagate and manage these misunderstood fish.
-The-book is an historical document.
 A federal fish hatchery biologist dismissed them with the assumption that all brown trout were crossed.
 You should be happy to know that while standing on the shoulders of C. Fox a grassroots movement of anglers in PA successfully petitioned for the protection of the Letort’s breeding population during the post spawn when they are feeding in the downstream watershed.

 This particularly interested me, because my home river here in South Africa was once on record (and forgive me, but for the time being I forget where the reference comes from , except that I know it is quoted by Duncan Brown in one of his books), as that containing the most pure genetic population of Loch Leven Browns in the world.
 Sadly I know that this is no longer the case, but a few of us keep pictures of our Browns from the river, and compare notes and are looking to see the degree to which the later introduced European browns remain in evidence, interbreed, or perhaps reduce in number as the supposedly now adapted Loch Leven’s hold sway.